 Flight is the perfect spot for club goers to grab a few drinks before buckling their seatbelts for takeoff.
 Other nightlife options include the hip lobby bar Aurora.

-Dining choices range from the around-the-world selections of More the Buffet to the rocking T&T (Tacos & Tequila) that features the innovative cuisine of celebrity chef Richard Sandoval.
+Dining choices range from the around-the-world selections of More the Buffet to familiar quick bites.
 For a wide selection of breakfast and lunch fare, step into the Pyramid Café and explore its many comfort food options.
 TENDER Steakhouse offers the best in surf and turf as well.
 The stylish American-style pub, Public House, is a popular favorite.

 During the summer months, guests can be spotted soaking up the sun at the expansive five-acre pool deck through windows in the walkway that connects the two-story parking garage to the hotel.
 Located in the pool area, Nurture Spa & Salon lives up to its name, offering a steam bath, whirlpool and sauna, along with an array of facials and body treatments.